 You will see a dialog window, which displays the folders for merging.
 Here you can change the merge direction as well as indicate which folders’ files would be copied to another folder.

-Click Options disclosure to change merge options:
+Click theicon in the top-right corner of the window to change merge options:

 - Copy unique files

 - Set Finder color tag to merged files